 - Main Markets: Mainland China, Hong Kong, Taiwan, Southeast Asia

-- Auction Frequency: 100-200 lots sold per auction
+- Auction Frequency: 100-200 pieces transacted per auction

-- New Collector Entry Rate: Steady growth
+- New Collector Entry Speed: Steady growth

 - Market Activity: High

-- Main Markets: Global Chinese communities
+- Main Markets: Global Chinese-speaking community

-- Auction Frequency: 300-500 lots sold per auction
+- Auction Frequency: 300-500 pieces transacted per auction

-- New Collector Entry Rate: Rapid growth
+- New Collector Entry Speed: Rapid growth

-Dimension 4: Appreciation Potential Comparison
+Dimension 4: Comparison of Appreciation Potential

 Appreciation Rate Over the Past 10 Years (2016-2026)